-- MRAC is QSL manager for Tony, WOORE, on Space Shuttle Mission STS51-F. - MRAC field day operation makes over 1000 contacts. - MRAC operates a special event station at Polish Fest. - The membership votes to have the club picnic on the same day with Field Day. - Packet radio takes off. - The Space Shuttle Challenger explodes on liftoff killing all aboard. - The Rock and Roll Hall Of Fame Foundation begins the Rock and Roll Hall Of Fame inducting performers and others involved in rock music in yearly ceremonies (Foundation actually formed in 1983 but no inductees happened until 1986). - Trio Electronics which has been producing amateur radio and consumer audio equipment under the Kenwood brand changes the name of the company to Kenwood Corp.
+- MRAC is QSL manager for Tony, W0ORE, on Space Shuttle Mission STS51-F. - MRAC field day operation makes over 1000 contacts. - MRAC operates a special event station at Polish Fest. - The membership votes to have the club picnic on the same day with Field Day. - Packet radio is introduced. - The Space Shuttle Challenger explodes on liftoff killing all aboard. - Motorola developes the "Six Sigma" quality process. - The Rock and Roll Hall Of Fame Foundation begins the Rock and Roll Hall Of Fame inducting performers and others involved in rock music in yearly ceremonies (Foundation actually formed in 1983 but no inductees happened until 1986). - Trio Electronics which has been producing amateur radio and consumer audio equipment under the Kenwood brand (in the US) changes the name of the company to Kenwood Corp.

 - MRAC provides communications for the Tri-County YMCA Races. - MRAC sends \$200 to the Clements Michigan Leance-Cruze Amateur Radio Club to help fight a lawsuit to defeat a ban on amateur radio antennas. - Under the direction of Harry Cieszki KD9AJ, an amateur radio demonstration was conducted for the students of Madison Elementary School in Wauwatosa. - MRAC bylaws again revised. - MRAC changes legal name with the state of Wisconsin from Milwaukee Radio Amateur Club Inc to Milwaukee Radio Amateurs' Club Inc (adding the s followed by an apostrophe). - March 21, Novice Enhancement is put in place which results in Novices gaining privileges on the 10M band.
-CW and data is allowed from 28.0 - 28.3 MHz and SSB voice from 28.3 - 28.5 MHz. - Juan Nieves throws the first no hitter for the Milwaukee Brewers against the Baltimore Orioles on April 15 in Baltimore Memorial Stadium winning 7-0. - Russian nuclear power plant disaster at Chernobyl.
+CW and data is allowed from 28.0 - 28.3 MHz and SSB voice from 28.3 - 28.5 MHz. - Juan Nieves throws the first no hitter in Milwaukee Brewers history against the Baltimore Orioles on April 15 in Baltimore Memorial Stadium winning 7-0. - Władziu Valentino Liberace ("Liberace") dies in Palm Springs, Ca. - Russian nuclear power plant disaster at Chernobyl.

 - MRAC starts a 10 meter net on 28.400 MHz (the frequency was chosen to allow Novice licenses to check in).
 The time of the net was Fridays at 9PM.
 It would later be changed to 8:45 PM (the time confused many possible check-ins) to accommodate the 2M net.
-The club previously had a 10 meter net in the 60's and early 70's. - The Global Maritime and Distress Safety System was put in place by the International Maritime Organization providing satellite and digital maritime distress signaling (instead of using CW).
+The club previously had a 10 meter net in the 60's and early 70's. - The Global Maritime and Distress Safety System was put in place by the International Maritime Organization providing satellite and digital maritime distress signaling (instead of using CW). - 270 people were killed when a bomb was exploded on PanAm flight 103 bound from London to New York.
+The Boeing 747 went down over Lockerbie, Scotland killing all on board as well as 11 people on the ground.
+The bombing was attributed to Libyan intelligence agents.
+Lawsuits and government fines (due to lax security) from the incident resulted in PanAm declaring bankruptcy early in 1991 with full shutdown by the end of that year.